stephen-fox/packer-breadcrumbs/README.md

 Breadcrumbs are build metadata and files that the plugin can save in your builds.

-#### Metadata
+#### Manifest metadata
-The plugin will store the following metadata in the manifest file by default:
+The plugin will store the following metadata in the manifest file as a JSON blob:

 - `git_revision` - *string* - The current git revision hash
 - `packer_build_name` - *string* - The name of the packer build